 - Learn how to research and explore effectively.

-- Identify the components of creating a winning career plan.
-You will gain understanding of the planning process as well as how to help your clients create a plan that is effective.
+- Identify the components of a winning career plan.
+You will gain understanding of the planning process as well as how to help your clients create a plan that is sustainable and effective.